hello-gem/hello/README.md

 # Hello

 A Rails Engine.<br>
-Provides set of valuable features for Registration, Authentication, Management and Internationalization.
+Provides a set of valuable features for Registration, Authentication, Management and Internationalization.